PhD Appls

 💖

-If you like this blog, you can support yourself and me through these useful REFERRALS
+If you like this blog, you can support yourself and me through these useful (non-promotional) REFERRALS

 Here is a wonderful book written by Breanna Lam (PhD student at MIT) about PhD and its process!!
 It's a really nice short read.